Blakeline-was-taken/pixels-card-printer/README.md

 These files can be found (and have to be located) in the `data` folder.

 ### Adding the art
 You need to add the raw art of your card to the `assets/card_art` folder.
 It will be pasted on the cardback when generating the card.
 For custom sigils, also add the sigil image to the `assets/sigils`.
+If these cannot be colored though (because they already have color in them), be sure to also add the outline of this sigil.
+Its file name will be the same, with "_outline" at the end.

 The files, whether they are card art or sigil art, need to bear the name of the card/sigil but with :
 - No spaces